Nilar Way - Nursing Student

 • Provide a current resume

 Note: Applicants with a master’s degree from an accredited Nurse Practitioner program who apply to the DNP program for advanced standing must meet with the DNP program director for a gap analysis to determine eligibility and additional requirements.
-They must also hold a current New York state RN license and current national certification.
+They must hold a current unencumbered New York state RN and NP license and have current national certification as a nurse practitioner.

 Clinical Partners